-I'm not a newcomer to 'fiber arts', as it's kind of pretentiously called these days.
+I'm not a newcomer to 'fiber arts'.
 My Aunt Ginny taught me to crochet when I was seven, I believe to distract me from the death of my beloved Grandma Hilda, three days prior to Christmas.
 Also during childhood I was given a small metal loom on which I made potholders.
 My Aunt Doris taught me the basics of hand & machine sewing when I was around 11 or 12.
 In my late thirties I took classes in spinning yarns, learning to use both a drop spindle and a few different wheels.

 So, finding myself with knitting needles in hand, armed with knowledge from Youtube videos, I enrolled in a four week knitting class at a local yarn store (LYS, in knitter's parlance).
 I really enjoyed it!
 Sure, I was the only guy in a class composed of a teen girl, her mother, a young bride expecting her first baby, and three senior ladies.
 But I'm used to being an odd man out - you might say it's my niche.